taylorbb96/hackerrank-solutions/README.md

 # hackerrank-solutions
-Solutions personally reached for HackerRank challenges.
+Solutions personally reached for HackerRank challenges, separated by category.